arangodb/docs/oasis/deployments.md

 network that you would normally operate, with the benefits of using the AWS scalable infrastructure.

-You can
+In ArangoDB Cloud, you can
 [create a regular deployment](#how-to-create-a-new-deployment) and change it to a private endpoint deployment afterwards.

-The deployment will not be exposed to public internet anymore, other than via the Oasis dashboard to administrate it.
+The ArangoDB private endpoint deployment will not be exposed to public internet anymore, other than via the Oasis dashboard to administrate it.
 To revert it to a public deployment, please contact the support team via __Request help__ in the help menu.

-To configure a Private Endpoint, you need to provide the AWS principals related to your VPC.
-The ArangoDB Oasis platform configures a Private Endpoint Service that automatically connects to Private Endpoints that are created in those principals.
+To configure a private endpoint for AWS, you need to provide the AWS principals related to your VPC.
+The ArangoDB Oasis platform configures a private endpoint service that automatically connects to private endpoints that are created in those principals.

 1. Open the deployment you want to change.
 2. In the **Overview** tab, click the **Edit** button with an ellipsis (`…`)